 There is an 8 character display on the system controller board.
 It defaults to a display of the status of the system.
-The main screen will read "AUTO" or "MANUAL" (depending on the status of the controller manual override switch) and "SYS OK".
-Active alarm conditions will replace "SYS OK" if present.
-See Table 1-7 for a list of alarms and definitions.
-The following depicts the configured display of a typical catenary system: "AUTO - SYS OK - CURRENT CONFIG TYPE DUAL - PEC ALARM
+If no alarms are detected on the system the main screen will read "SYS OK", "AUTO" or "MANUAL" (depending on the status of the controller manual override switch) and "CURRENT CONFIG- TYPE-DUAL -BEACONS 1- MKR/TIER 1 - AOL BCNS ARE - BCN 1".
+If alarms are present they will be displayed instead of "SYS OK".
+See Table 1-9 for a list of alarms and definitions.
+The display text can be stationary or in scrolling format.